Seventh Air Force: Formation of the Hawaiian Air Force

 The first known reforesting by plane was accomplished for the Department of Agriculture by a plane from Wheeler in 1926.
 The first non-stop Hawaiian flight from Oakland, California to Wheeler Field was made in June 1927 by L.J.
 Maitland and A.F.
 Hegenberger.
-(Navy Commander John Rodgers had set a non-stop seaplane record from San Francisco in 1925 and had fallen short of the mark for Honolulu, landing off the Island of Kauai), the famous Dole flight also took place in 1927, with Art Goebel and Lt.
-W. V. Davis, USN, the only fliers completing the flight to Hawaii.
+(Navy Commander John Rodgers had set a non-stop seaplane record from San Francisco in 1925 and had fallen short of the mark for Honolulu, landing off the island of Kauai).

 During the period from 1917 to 1931, the military air component in Hawaii grew to seven tactical squadrons and two service squadrons.
 In 1931 the 18th Composite Wing was activated with headquarters at Fort Shafter, and was combined with the Air Office of the Hawaiian Department.
 The Hawaiian Air Depot was based at Luke Field.

-Since the Navy contemplated using the entire area available at Ford Island, plans for purchasing land adjacent to Pearl Harbor near Fort Kamehameha for construction of an airfield resulted in purchase by the U.S. Army on 20 February 1935 of this land from Faxon Bishop et al. for US$1,091~239.
+About this time, the Navy decided it would need to use the whole of Ford Island, displacing Luke Field.
+So the Army bought land adjacent to Pearl Harbor near Fort Kamehameha for a new airfield.
+The land was purchased on 20 February 1935 from Faxon Bishop et al. for US$1,091,239.

 Hickam Field was dedicated on 31 May 1935, named for Lt.
 Colonel Horace M. Hickam, C.O.
-3rd Attack Group, killed 5 November 1934 at Ft.
-Crockett, Texas.
+3rd Attack Group, killed 5 November 1934 at Fort Crockett, Texas.
 The first detachment of 12 men (the 31st Bomb Squadron) arrived at Hickam on 1 September 1937 and was housed in tents.
-By September 1938, when the base was officially activated, the Hawaiian Air Depot began its move from Luke Field.
+In September 1938, when the base was officially activated, the Hawaiian Air Depot began its move from Luke Field.
 The move was completed on 31 October 1940.

-On 1 November 1940 the Hawaiian Air Force was established as a part of the general United States Army Air Corps expansion program of 1939/1940.
-It was organized and activated with headquarters at Fort Shafter – the first Army Air Forces outside the continental United States – moving to Hickam in July 1941.
+On 1 November 1940, the Hawaiian Air Force was established as a part of the general United States Army Air Corps expansion program of 1939/1940.
+It was organized and activated with headquarters at Fort Shafter (the first Army Air Force outside the continental United States), moving to Hickam in July 1941.
 It consisted of two air base commands: